WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 With a credit count established for this session, we may start pushing frames for our streams.
 Before we send messages streams are introduced with notification frame types to establish a mapping between the stream's fully qualified name and the id which message frames will use when transmitting messages <sup>A6</sup>.
 Stream notifications do consume one credit.

 Once a stream notification as been sent, the open stream can have any number of messages for that stream sent so long as the credit count remains above zero.
 In order to replenish credits, Wallaroo is expected to send ack frames to the connector.
-This will include the number of credits to be added to the session's current count as well as a list of stream id * message id pairs that have been properly processed.
+This will include the number of credits to be added to the session's current count as well as a list of {stream id, maximum message id} pairs that have been properly processed.
 This allows the connector to do bookkeeping and make progress as long as Wallaroo is keeping up.

 The protocol has been given plenty of room to grow and may be optimized over time.
 Most of the machinery is designed to allow trivial implementations which can be replaced with more sophisticated algorithms later.
 An example is credit flow can be adjusted in order to achieve target buffer sizes while avoiding pipeline stalls by using a PID controller rather than a fixed pipeline depth upon session initialization.